-Pursuant to the amendments introduced by the Finance Act, 2020 the Company will be required to withhold taxes at the prescribed rates on the dividend paid to its shareholders w.e.f.
-1st April 2020.
-No tax will be deducted on payment of dividend to the resident individual shareholders if the total dividend paid does not exceed ₹ 5,000/- The withholding tax rate would vary depending on the residential status of the shareholder and documents registered with the Company.
+Pursuant to the requirement of Income Tax, 1961, the Company will be required to withhold taxes at the prescribed rates on the dividend paid to its shareholders.
+The withholding tax rate would vary depending on the residential status of the shareholder and documents submitted by shareholder with the Company/Link Intime/ Depository Participant.